fchmainy/k8s-trainings-101/README.md

 nginx-stable    https://helm.nginx.com/stable
 </pre>

-The Ingress Controller can be deployed in any namespace disctinct from the application services.
-The Ingress Resources are however deployed in the app services namespaces.

-**TASKS** (check corresponding flags on CTFD):
-- create a namespace called **ingress**
-- create a docker-registry secret in the **ingress** namespace using the instructor deploy username/password tokens.
+3. Deploy NGINX using Helm.
 Now, we are going to deploy the NGINX Plus Ingress and all of the required components in a single command:
 <pre>
 helm install nginx-ingress nginx-stable/nginx-ingress \
 --namespace <b>ingress</b> \